 Categories of CID members

-Dual membership, that is Individual plus Institutional, is strongly recommended.
+Dual membership, that is Individual plus Institutional, is the rule.
+In detail, categories of CID Members are:

 1. Individual Member